coapp/coapp.org/src/dynamic/reference/overview.html.md

 		}
 	}

+The next example is extracted from an AutoPackage script used to build zlib packages.
+As its name implies, AutoPackage is the CoApp tool that drives the automated package creation process.
+AutoPackage lets you create multiple variantions of the same package based on different build options.
+You may have a dozen or more variants of the same package based on a variety of build criteria including the version of the C or C++ compiler you use, the platform architecture you target, the format of the library you're creating, as well as other build options.
+The sample code below shows a portion of "files" node definitions that the script requires to build two variations of the zlib package.

-In the next example the parameter lists [Win32,v110,dynamic] and [x64,v110,dynamic] represent pivot points.
-In the first condition the package is being created for the Win32 (x86) platform for Visual Studio 2012 and as a dynamic link library.
-In the second condition the platform is changed to x64.
-Visual Studio 2012 and the dynamic link format remain unchanged.
-Notice how the "condition" node is expressed with only square brackets [].
+The first variation is specified by the parameter list [Win32,v110,dynamic].
+This parameter list instucts AutoPackage to create a zlib package for the Win32 (x86) platform, using Visual C 2012, and that the contents of the package be created as a dynamic link library.
+The second variation build is guided by the parameter list[x64,v110,dynamic].
+In this case, the target platform is changed to x64.
+Visual C 2012 and the dynamic link format remain unchanged.
+Notice that both [Win32,v110,dynamic] and [x64,v110,dynamic] are "condition" nodes expressed with only square brackets [].

     // the files that go into the content folders files {